lucashaley/lucashaley.github.io/_posts/2022-10-06-digital-sculpting.md

 ![](/uploads/9c3dbbff-3122-410c-8c95-1df047fa2d70.jpeg)

 I didn’t quite know how to approach eyebrows and hair, so I just gave it a go.
 It’s not great, but it’ll do.
+For some reason, his hair made him look French to me.

-Lastly, I wanted a little bit more dynamism and asymmetry, so a little twist in the neck was on deck.
+Lastly, I wanted a little bit more dynamism and asymmetry, so a little twist in the neck, and a raise of one eyebrow.
+I tried adding the little loose flesh of the eyelid being pulled up.

 ![](/uploads/8d5c678d-3598-4e73-a1a9-09305781947f.jpeg)![](/uploads/9f0f410c-c0d6-4e6a-bb52-cfda044538d8.jpeg)